Site Design & Technology

 Text

 The fonts used here hint at quaintness, but do not scream it.
 Edgar Poe does not live in a “quaint” time, any more than you do.
-He lives out his life as it comes.
-Adobe Gaultier Lights [sic] is used for body text because of its legibility and character; headings are in Adobe Pinot Grigio Medium.
+He lives out his life as it comes, just as you or I. Adobe Gaultier is used for body text because of its legibility and character; headings are in Adobe Pinot Grigio Medium.
 Textual tints and shadings are meant to help integrate page elements, as extrapolations of the home page portrait tone, determined using a pixel color grabber and interpolation from the specifications at colorhexa.com .
 Secondary navigation controls and indicators are “grayed out” to fade into the design background.

 All textual decorations and special effects are formed with CSS.
 In some cases, HTML special characters, which are always crisp and can be colored, styled, and resized easily, are used in place of images.
 For example, the ✑ (pen nib, an homage to The Stylus) at the bottom of this page is specified by entering ✑ in HTML.
 We can use the extended HTML character ⅓ (vulgar fraction one third) to write “one picul (133 ⅓ lbs.)” instead of “one picul (133 1/3 lbs.),” which jangles the line spacing.
 This too would matter (very much!) to Poe.